HSSBoston/jimmy-in-the-box/origami/readme.md

 <img src="../images/sunshield.jpg" height="300" />
 </p>

 We folded a long hexagon from a single sheet of paper and stacked five of them to model the sunshield.
+Five hexagons (in silver) are stacked with two origami springs (in gold).

 <p align="center">
 <img src="../images/sunshield-long-hex.jpg" height="400" />